brikis98/yevgeniy-brikman-homepage/_posts/2024-03-18-the-caves-of-steel.md

 **The good**

-- Interesting premise: a detective trying to solve a murder mystery gets a new partner‚Äîa robot.
+- Interesting premise: a detective trying to solve a murder mystery gets a new partner—a robot.

 - Interesting setting: on earth, due to overpopulation, everyone lives in underground mega-cities, completely enclosed by metal domes, that are totally disconnected from natural light, air, etc.